Feature Focus: Winter Edition ❄️By Nick Rycar | Last modified on April 7, 2023

 Finally, we’ve added the CircleCI Integration Guide to our Resources hub.
 We’ll continue to bulk up our CI/CD observability how-tos, so keep your eyes peeled!

 Hands-on with Honeycomb

 Last but not least, we have a few new ways for you to try out Honeycomb.
 This is both for new users looking to get started, and existing users interested in exploring new capabilities.

-First and foremost, Honeycomb Metrics are now free!
+First and foremost, Honeycomb Metrics are now available in Honeycomb's free tier!
 That’s it.
 That’s the whole announcement.
 Start ingesting metrics if you got ‘em.

 Our free preview of Service Map ended back in January, but you can still check it out even if you’re not an Enterprise customer.
 Heck, even if you’re not a customer at all.
 That’s because we launched a new Service Map sandbox to give you a hands-on guided tour of the feature—and what makes it unique among its peers.

 If you ever wanted a twist on learning the ins and outs of Honeycomb’s queries and traces, we released a fun learning app over our December break called Happy o11ydays.
 I won’t spoil all of the fun, but the project takes a unique approach to demonstrating heatmaps in particular.
 It draws pictures using event density as its paint brush.
 It’s pretty darn neat.